amrrabbie2022/sdkdemo/README.md

         )
         startActivity(intent)

-	and do not for get to add this code to your project mainfest
+	and do not forget to add this code to your project mainfest

 	<activity android:name="io.qashi.sdkdemo.ToastActivity" />